flame-engine/flame/doc/input.md

 The provided event info is from the mouse move that triggered the action (entering or leaving).
 While the mouse move keeping inside or outside, no events are fired and those mouse move events are not propagated.
-Only when the state is changed that the handlers are triggered.
+Only when the state is changed the handlers are triggered.

 ## Hitbox
 The `Hitbox` mixin is used to make detection of gestures on top of your `PositionComponent`s more